 Technology is at the forefront of education at Clarksville Academy.
 We have full implemented our Apple 1:1 Student Computer Program, with the Lower School students being issued their iPad Mini’s at the start of the 2013-2014 school year.
-All Intermediate School students were issued New iPads in the 2012-2013 school year and all Upper School students have received a MacBook for use in and out of the classroom since 2011.
+All Middle School students were issued New iPads in the 2012-2013 school year and all Upper School students have received a MacBook for use in and out of the classroom since 2011.
 Technology is incorporated in classroom learning with the use of apps, online research and e-textbooks while homework is done using online dropbox and email.
 These tools help students stay organized and on task.
 Lower School students participate in technology class beginning in Pre-K. Pre-K through 1st grade have technology class in a state-of-the-art Mac Lab once a week while grades 2 through 5 have technology class twice weekly.

 CA also recently debuted its new mobile app, now available for download via the App Store for iPhone.
 Learn more about our new mobile app by clicking here.